In this part of the course we cover the search results in Scopus - what do you see on the screen and what can you do with it?

 If you want to save titles found you can mark them and click Add to List on top of the list of results.
 The titles are saved in a temporary list, it will be deleted when you close Scopus.
 To save the list, click Lists at the top of the page, click Save this list and login with your Scopus account.
 You can also print or e-mail the list.
 If you want to send the titles to RefWorks or another reference manager, use the link Export.
 You can select the information you want to export, by marking the specific fields or by marking the headers of the columns.

 During your session Scopus keeps your search history.
 You find the overview at the bottom of the Document Search page.
 There you can edit a search, by adding extra search fields.
-You can also combine searches afterwards, by using boolean operators between the searches (for example #1 AND #2).
+You can also combine searches afterwards, by clicking Combine queries.
+You can select your queries and add the Boolean operator (OR, AND or AND NOT).
+You can also combine queries in the Advanced document search, there you can enter the number of the query, preceeded by a #, add Boolean operators and parentheses - for example #1 AND (#2 OR #3).

 From the search history, you can save searches, so you can rerun them later.
-To save a search, click the Save button - the disk icon.
-When you click the bell icon, you create an alert: you’ll receive an e-mail message with the results of a daily, weekly or monthly rerun of the search.
+To save a search, click More and then Save this search - the disk icon.
+When you click Set Alert (the bell icon), you create an alert: you’ll receive an e-mail message with the results of a daily, weekly or monthly rerun of the search.
 To do this you need a Scopus account.

-You can also find the Edit, Save, Set alert and Set feed links at the top of the result page.
+You can also find the Edit, Save and Set alert links at the top of the result page.